-- · We read the Group's revenue recognition accounting policies and assessed compliance of policies with applicable financial reporting standards. - · We obtained an understanding of the revenue recognition process and tested controls around revenue recognition. - · We involved IT specialist, to obtain an understanding, evaluate the design, and test the operating effectiveness of the IT controls related to the revenue recognition process. - · We tested the IT general controls (including access controls, change management control and other IT general controls.), the relevant application controls and tested the reports generated by the system. - · We selected a sample of transactions and performed tests of details including reading the contract, identifying performance obligation etc, and assessed whether the criteria for revenue recognition is met. - · We also obtained and tested overall reconciliation of revenue and collection as generated from IT systems with accounting system.
+- We assessed the appropriateness of the revenue recognition accounting policies and its compliances with applicable accounting standards.
+We read the contracts with customers to determine appropriateness of revenue recognition. - We evaluated the design and implementation of key internal financial controls and operating effectiveness of the relevant key controls with respect to completeness and accuracy of revenue recognition on selected transactions. - We, with the involvement of IT specialists, evaluated the design, implementation and operating effectiveness of management's general IT controls and key application controls over the Group's IT systems which govern revenue recognition, including access controls, controls over program changes and interfaces between different systems. - We selected a sample of transactions using statistical sampling and performed tests of details including reading the contract, identifying performance obligation etc, and assessed whether the criteria for revenue recognition is met. - We also obtained and tested the reconciliation of revenue and collection generated from IT system with accounting system. - We assessed the adequacy of disclosures made in the consolidated financial statements.

-Management's Responsibility for the Interim Consolidated Financial Statements
+Responsibilities of Management and Those Charged with Governance for the Consolidated Financial Statements

-The Holding Company's Board of Directors is responsible for the preparation and presentation of these interim consolidated financial statements that give a true and fair view of the consolidated financial position, consolidated financial performance including other comprehensive income, consolidated cash flows and consolidated changes in equity of the Group in accordance with the accounting principles generally accepted in India, including the Indian Accounting Standards (Ind AS) specified under section 133 of the Act, read with the Companies (Indian Accounting Standards) Rules, 2015, as amended.
-The The respective Board of Directors of the companies included in the Group are also responsible for maintenance of adequate accounting records in accordance with the provisions of the Act for safeguarding of the assets of the Group and for preventing and detecting frauds and other irregularities; the selection and application of appropriate accounting policies; making judgments and estimates that are reasonable and prudent; and the design, implementation and maintenance of adequate internal financial control that were operating effectively for ensuring the accuracy and completeness of the accounting records, relevant to the preparation and presentation of the interim consolidated Ind AS financial statements that give a true and fair view and are free from material misstatement, whether due to fraud or error, which have been used for the purpose of preparation of the consolidated financial statements by the Directors of the Holding Company, as aforesaid.
+The Holding Company's management and Board of Directors are responsible for the preparation and presentation of these interim consolidated financial statements in term of the requirements of the Act that give a true and fair view of the consolidated state of affairs, consolidated profit/ loss and other comprehensive income, consolidated statement of changes in equity and consolidated cash flows of the Group including its associate in accordance with the accounting principles generally accepted in India, including the Indian Accounting Standards (Ind AS) specified under section 133 of the Act.
+The respective Board of Directors of the companies included in the Group and of its associate are responsible for maintenance of adequate accounting records in accordance with the provisions of the Act for safeguarding the assets of each company and for preventing and detecting frauds and other irregularities; the selection and application of appropriate accounting policies; making judgments and estimates that are reasonable and prudent; and the design, implementation and maintenance of adequate internal financial controls, that were operating effectively for ensuring accuracy and completeness of the accounting records, relevant to the preparation and presentation of the interim consolidated financial statements that give a true and fair view and are free from material misstatement, whether due to fraud or error, which have been used for the purpose of preparation of the interim consolidated financial statements by the Directors of the Holding Company, as aforesaid.

-In preparing the interim consolidated financial statements, the respective Board of Directors of the companies included in the Group are responsible for assessing the ability of the Group to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Group or to cease operations, or has no realistic alternative but to do so.
+In preparing the interim consolidated financial statements, the respective management and Board of Directors of the companies included in the Group and of its associate are responsible for assessing the ability of each company to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Company or to cease operations, or has no realistic alternative but to do so.

-Those the respective Board of Directors of the companies included in the Group are also responsible for overseeing the financial reporting process of the Group and of its associates and jointly controlled entities" when reporting on consolidated financial statements.
+The respective Board of Directors of the companies included in the Group and of its associate are responsible for overseeing the financial reporting process of each company.